-Bridgett A. King, PhD, is an assistant professor and Director of the Master of Public Administration Program at Auburn University.
+Bridgett A. King, PhD, is an associate professor and director of the Master of Public Administration Program at Auburn University.
 She teaches graduate and undergraduate courses in state institutions and policy, public policy, and diversity in public administration.
 Her research focuses on political participation, voter disenfranchisement, and citizen perceptions of the electoral system.
 Formerly a voting rights researcher in the Democracy Program at the Brennan Center for Justice at New York University, she contributes regularly to the Election Center Certified Election/Registration Administration Program (CERA).

 - Ph.D., Kent State University